florianl/bluebox/DEBUGGING.md

 $ cpio -iv < /tmp/initramfs.cpio
 ```

-This command will extract at least the `init` executable from `initramfs.cpio` that is dynamically created when using `busybox`.
+This command will extract at least two executables, `init` and `bluebox-init`, from `initramfs.cpio` that is dynamically created when using `busybox`.
 If `busybox` was instructed to embedd more executables or files into the archive, these will be extracted from the archive as well.

 ## Prepare a debugger for a remote debugging session